UPDATED: APRIL 19, 2023 | 1 MIN READ

 - Thoroughly clean your home.

-If your home fails its inspection, you’ll need to fix the damages.
+If your home fails its inspection, you must fix the damages.
 Then get your home inspected again.
 Here are some common issues you might face:

 - Roof repairs